top of page

 Onesies can come off (they close with velcro), but only wash the outfits if absolutely necessary and only by hand in cool water.
 Some fabrics may shrink in warm water.
 Always airdry only.
 Press the outfit between a towel to get most of the moisture out.
 Glued on bones and other decorative pieces may get frizzy from washing.
 Wrap a small plastic bag around the hands to easily get the onesie back on without damage to the fingers.

 Keep in mind that the pants and shirts/sweaters usually cannot come off.
 Dry cleaning might be an option, but I have no experience with this.
 Using a steamer could damage the paint on the clay parts.
 If an outfit has somehow become extremely dirty or sun-bleached, I recommend to cut the outfit off the doll and use the existing outfit to make a pattern so that you can make a new outfit for them, making the sleeves and pant legs wider, so then can fit over the hands and feet.
 Or contact me and I might be able to make them a new outfit (for a fee, of course).
-Or maybe just embrace their new damaged look.
+Or maybe just embrace their damaged look.

 Do not ever wash faux leather, as it will make the layers separate.